Cosmic Scale

 Scientists are literally hunting for tiny black holes that might be hiding right here in our own solar system.

-space arxiv | Mar 18
+Space & Astronomy arxiv | Mar 18

 A nearby black hole is secretly 100 times more powerful than we thought, solving a massive energy mystery in our galaxy.

-space arxiv | Mar 18
+Space & Astronomy arxiv | Mar 18

 We can literally "ship" the leftover heat from giant AI computers across the globe to heat our homes for free.

-economics ssrn | Mar 18
+Economics ssrn | Mar 18

 We think flu shots work great globally, but that's an illusion—almost all the data comes from wealthy countries.

-economics ssrn | Mar 18
+Economics ssrn | Mar 18

 Just having a super complicated tax system can wipe out a third of a country’s potential industrial output.

-economics ssrn | Mar 18
+Economics ssrn | Mar 18

 One party's extremism is a trap you can only get out of if the other side decides to chill out first.

-economics ssrn | Mar 18
+Economics ssrn | Mar 18

 You can accurately map the cultural borders of the U.S. just by looking at the first names people gave their kids in the 1800s.